markov-ai-xyz/markov-ai-python-sdk/README.md

 ## Installation

-To install the MarkovAI Pipeline SDK, use pip:
+To install the Markov AI SDK, use pip:

 ```bash
 pip install markov-ai